 Also, as mentioned above, the church of Saint Catherine dominates in the village, built in the 14th century, in a Byzantine style.
-It is a one-aisled vaulted church which is closed and is marked as a mosque.
+It is a one-aisled vaulted church which is closed and it is officially considered a mosque

-It is also worth mentioning that between the villages Pyrga and Klavdia there is the medieval monastery of Panagia Stazousa.
+It is also worth mentioning that between the villages Pyrga and Klavdia there is the mediaeval monastery of Panagia Stazousa.

 For the map of the area, click HERE